Warnings: aftermath of child birth, heavy trauma symptoms of derealization/depersonalization and post-partum depression.

 “Bastard,” he greeted him in an uneven voice.

-Jin Zixun looked between the both of them—Meng Yao and Wei Wuxian—and, as he was wont to, turned away from them in a huff of displeasure.
+Jin Zixun looked between the both of them—Meng Yao and Wei Wuxian—and, as he was wont to do in his unending cowardness, turned away from them in a huff of theatrical displeasure.
 At least his hands still shakily grabbed at his own collar, Wei Wuxian noticed.

 “I won’t use it,” Wei Wuxian told him.